 - The location and size of your tumors

-- Your treatment options and response to treatment
+- Your treatment options, treatment side effects, and response to treatment

 - Whether the cancer is slow-growing or aggressive

 - Whether your cancer spreads to other body parts (metastasizes)

 - How your insurance policy defines disability (own occupation vs any occupation)